Canadian Police Search River In Continuing Manhunt For Murder Suspects Kam McLeod And Bryer Schmegelsky

 The Nelson River is about 400 miles long and goes from Lake Winnipeg to Hudson Bay.

-Most recently the RCMP have been focussing on the area around Gillam, Manitoba.
+Most recently, the RCMP have been focussing on the area around Gillam, Manitoba.
 The remote area, which is known to be boggy, has been inundated with police.
 The teens were spotted in the rural town on July 22.
 Police discovered a burned-out Toyota near Fox Lake Cree Nation.

-The fugitives, from Port Alberni, British Columbia., face a second-degree murder charge in the death of a Vancouver man, Leonard Dyck.
+The fugitives, from Port Alberni, British Columbia, face a second-degree murder charge in the death of a Vancouver man, Leonard Dyck.
 They are also suspects in the shooting deaths of Australian Lucas Fowler and Chynna Deese of North Carolina.
 The couple was discovered by the Alaska Highway in northern B.C. on July 15.

 On Thursday, the RCMP announced it was partially withdrawing from search efforts in Gillam after officers combed through the rough wilderness for more than a week without finding the teens, according to The Globe and Mail.